MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-A recursive resolver that always returns A/AAAA records for TargetName in the Additional section, as recommended in {{recursive-behavior}}, SHOULD include an ECS extension with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
-If the resolver might not return these Additional records, it SHOULD send the same ECS extension that it would use for an A/AAAA query.
+A recursive resolver that always returns A/AAAA records for TargetName in the Additional section, as recommended in {{recursive-behavior}}, SHOULD include an ECS option with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
+If the resolver might not return these Additional records, it SHOULD send the same ECS option that it would use for an A/AAAA query.

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
 Accordingly, resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
-When responding to a SVCB query with an ECS extension (even one whose SOURCE PREFIX-LENGTH is zero), an Authoritative server SHOULD NOT add any A/AAAA records for TargetName to the response if TargetName has any A/AAAA records that are tied to a network.
+When responding to a SVCB query with an ECS option (even one whose SOURCE PREFIX-LENGTH is zero), an Authoritative server SHOULD NOT add any A/AAAA records for TargetName to the response if TargetName has any A/AAAA records that are tied to a network.